dotnet/runtimelab/src/docs/binding-functions.md

 The runtime team is taking care of both the self and return pointers as well as value type passing and returning.

 ## Runtime Differences
-There are likely issues in mapping async functions.
+There are likely issues in mapping async functions which are out of scope and would need runtime support.
 Generic functions in Swift work by adding an extra implicit argument for every generic in the function declaration which is a pointer to Swift type metadata for the generic argument.
 In addition, whatever argument is passed to the function gets passed as a reference.
 If a generic argument has one or more protocol constraints, the compiler injects an argument which is a pointer to the protocol witness table for the type with respect to the protocol.
 For example, if you have this Swift function:
 ```swift
 public func Identity<T: SomeProtocol>(a: T) -> T {